fboehm/jse-2019/Rmd/jse-2019-ms.md

 statistical analysis, but also in data transfer from online sources, in data storage, and in using data from multiple file formats.
-In the case of Twitter data, tweets are stored in Javascript Object Notation (JSON) (“Consuming Streaming Data,” n.d., @json).
+In the case of Twitter data, tweets are stored in Javascript Object Notation (JSON) (“Consuming Streaming Data,” n.d.,@json).

-Mentoring in the work place and in higher education can have many benefits, including (Higgins and Kram 2001).
-A key component of our mentoring framework is the emphasis on using real data to answer real scientific questions.
-We believe that this process develops the problem-solving skills that students will need in their future careers in data science.
+Mentoring in the work place and in higher education can have many benefits, including improving students’ development as thinkers and scholars, confidence in their own abilities, integration into the campus community, and interest in graduate training (Baker and Griffin 2010,@higgins2001reconceptualizing).
+A key component of our data science mentoring framework is the emphasis on using real data to answer real scientific questions.
+We believe that this process develops problem-solving skills that students will need in their future careers in data science.
 We encouraged the student to articulate a scientific research question, translate that question into quantitative and